freeCodeCamp/freeCodeCamp/guide/english/vim/basic-usage/index.md

 ## VIM Basic Usage

 ### Open File
-- Run vim or vi and open the given filename.
+- Run "vim" or "vi" followed by either the name of an existing file you wish to edit or a new file you wish to create.

 ### Insert Mode
-- Once opening the page enter I and you will see the text "Insert Mode" at the bottom of your screen.
-From here you can make any changes you want to the text of your file.
+- Once you are in the editor, press the "I" key to enter "Insert Mode", as verified at the bottom of your screen.
+This mode will allow you to enter and edit the file's contents.

 ### Save File
 - :w